Project-MONAI/tutorials/model_zoo/spleen_ct_segmentation_monai_bundle/README.md

 # Description
-Adapt a bundle to another dataset
+Adapt a bundle to another dataset.

 # Overview
 This tutorial shows how to adapt an example monai bundle from MONAI model-zoo to a new dataset.